tylershuster/web-developer-cooperative/presentation.md

 ---

+With structure covered, let's talk about philosophy for a second.
+This isn't just another online marketing company.

+We've covered the Rouchdale Principles:
+- Voluntary and open membership &#x2713;
+- Democratic member control &#x2713;
+- Member economic participation &#x2713;
+- Autonomy and independence &#x2713;
+- Education, training, and information &#x2713;
+- Cooperation among cooperatives &#x2713; (if others exist)
+- Concern for community ?

+How does a web developer cooperative demonstrate concern for its community?

+---

 # Concern for Community

-So how does a web developer cooperative demonstrate concern for its community?
 Encouraging its members to be charitable is not enough.
 The organization needs to recognize its role in the community, find ways in which it can positively enact that role, and correct ways in which it negatively enacts that role.

+--

 ## Q. What is a web developer's role in the community?

 Well, in theory, the web will replace or become integrated with every physical manifestation of human expression.
 Signs, writing, drawing, construction are all facilitated by the interlinking of information that is the web.
-So if the purpose of human expression is to convey ideas, the job of the web developer is...
+So if the purpose of human expression is to convey ideas, the role of the web developer is...

-## A. Promotion of ideas
+## A. Promoting ideas
+Web development is about promoting ideas.
+- Site developers promote the product, service or organization of the site
+- App developers promote the application
+- Advertisers promote a product

 ---

 # Positive Promotion of Ideas

+Everyone hopes that they are promoting positive ideas:
+- A site for a cause we're interested in
+- A community site
+- A product for a friend

+We should continue to use our skills for ideas we are earnestly interested in.

 ---

 # Negative Promotion of Ideas

+However, promotion (our primary duty) is <u>selling</u>.

+**Money cannot be made, only given and taken.**

+**Selling involves taking money from people.**

+--

+Edward Bernays was the nephew of Sigmund Freud, and used his uncle's research to sell products to people, inventing the term **"The Engineering of Consent"**.

+His techniques involved using the audience's unconscious desires to manipulate them into buying.

+Since then, his techniques have become so pervasive that marketers unconsciously use these manipulation techniques.

+(images here)

+---

+## Selling Honestly

-Recognizing that the role of web development is to sell or otherwise market a product, service, or company, this cooperative is committed to factual representation as both a matter of its clients' interests and the interests of consumers.
+This cooperative is committed to factual representation as both a matter of its clients' interests and the interests of consumers.
 This committment exists to prevent negative ramifications due to later disclosure, as well as to provide the most accurate information to the clients' intended customer.